Aser-Mohamed/Calculator-App/README.md

+# Calculator-App
-# 🧮 Modern UI Calculator & Currency Converter
+# 🧮 Modern UI Calculator with Mica Effect

-Welcome to the **Modern UI Calculator & Currency Converter** project!
-This sleek and stylish application combines the functionality of a traditional calculator with a powerful currency converter, all wrapped in a modern, intuitive user interface.
+Welcome to the **Modern UI Calculator** project!
+This application features a sleek and stylish design, complete with a Mica effect for a contemporary look.
+It combines basic arithmetic functions with an advanced, user-friendly interface.

 ---

 ## 🚀 Features

-- **Simple & Intuitive Calculator**
+- **Advanced Calculator Functionality**
-  Perform basic arithmetic operations with a clean and responsive interface.
+  Perform basic arithmetic operations with a modern, intuitive interface.
+Supports mathematical expressions with dynamic updates.

-- **Integrated Currency Converter**
-  Convert between multiple currencies with real-time exchange rates.

-- **Dark & Light Modes**
-  Switch between dark and light themes to suit your preference.
+- **Mica Effect for Modern Look**
+  Enjoy a visually appealing Mica effect that integrates seamlessly with the Windows 11 style.
+- **Smooth Animations**
+  Experience smooth button animations and transitions for a polished user experience.

-- **Side Menu Navigation**
+- **Side Menu with GitHub Integration**
-  Effortlessly switch between the calculator and currency converter with a stylish side menu.
+  Navigate easily between the calculator and access the project's GitHub repository directly from the side menu.

-- **Interactive Button Animations**
-  Enjoy smooth animations and a modern user experience.

-- **Persistent First Run Feature**
-  Automatically open the GitHub repository on the first run to welcome users.
+- **Responsive Design**
+  The app is designed to work well on various screen sizes with a clean, modern aesthetic.

 ---

 ## 💻 Installation
 To run this project locally, follow these steps:
 1. **Clone the Repository**:
     ```bash
     git clone https://github.com/Aser-Mohamed/Calculator-App.git
     cd Calculator-App
     ```
 2. **Install Dependencies**:
     Ensure you have Python installed.
 Then, install the necessary packages:
     ```bash
-    pip install PyQt6 qtmodern requests
+    pip install PySide6 requests
     ```
 3. **Run the Application**:
     ```bash
     python calculator.py